shashfrankenstien/ArchieTiny/README.md

     - read TASK_COUNTER, if eq 0, simply return because there are no registered tasks
     - read TASK_POINTER and increment to go to next task
         - initially, TASK_POINTER will be 0.
 First increment will move it to where the first task address is stored
-    - load X pointer with pointer to where the next task's address is stored
+    - load X pointer to where the next task's address is stored
     - read task address into Z register
     - icall!
     - finally, if TASK_POINTER = TASK_COUNTER (reached end of task table), set TASK_POINTER back to 0
+- task swapping (TODO)

 -----